Chikhai Bardo: Critical reception

 Jeff Ewing of Collider wrote, "'Chikhai Bardo' is a stunner of an episode that provides our best look yet at Gemma, her relationship with pre-tragedy Mark, and what exactly is going on with her in Lumon's halls."
 Breeze Riley of Telltale TV gave the episode a 4.5 star rating out of 5 and wrote, "For as beautiful and affecting the episode is, it does raise some questions about what show Severance wants to be.
 It seems to have mostly abandoned Season 1's interest in being a commentary on capitalism and the workplace and fully adopted its identity as a character-driven sci-fi mystery."

 Accolades

-TVLine named Dichen Lachman as a honorable mention for the "Performer of the Week" for the week of March 1, 2025, for her performance in the episode.
-The site wrote, "We've been waiting to find out what's happening with Mark's wife Gemma on Severance, and this week's episode delivered, with a powerhouse performance from Dichen Lachman as Gemma."
+TVLine named Dichen Lachman as an honorable mention for the "Performer of the Week" for the week of March 1, 2025, for her performance in the episode.
+The website wrote: "We've been waiting to find out what's happening with Mark's wife Gemma on Severance, and this week's episode delivered, with a powerhouse performance from Dichen Lachman as Gemma."